What are the European Sustainability Reporting Standards (ESRS)?

 Environmental criteria

-• ESRS E2: Pollution - addresses pollution control measures, action plans, and impacts of pollutants on air, water, and soil.
+• ESRS E2: Pollution - addresses pollution control measures, action plans, and impacts of pollutants (e.g., air, water, soil, and noise pollution) on the environment.

-• ESRS E3: Water and Marine Resources - focuses on water and marine resource management, including consumption, impacts, and conservation strategies.
+• ESRS E3: Water and Marine Resources - focuses on water stewardship, including withdrawal, consumption, recycling, and wastewater management, alongside conservation strategies for marine ecosystems.

-• ESRS E5: Resource Use and Circular Economy - covers sustainable resource use, recycling initiatives, and circular economy practices.
+• ESRS E5: Resource Use and Circular Economy - details practices promoting sustainable resource utilisation, life-cycle assessments, waste reduction, and initiatives fostering a circular economy.

 Social criteria

-• ESRS S1: Own Workers - details policies and practices impacting the workforce, including engagement, diversity, and health and safety measures.
+• ESRS S1: Own Workforce - details policies and practices impacting the workforce, including engagement, diversity, equity, inclusion, health and safety measures.

-• ESRS S2: Workers in the Value Chain - reports on the treatment and conditions of workers throughout the supply chain, emphasising fair labour practices.
+• ESRS S2: Workers in the Value Chain - reports on labour conditions, wage fairness, and workplace rights across the supply chain, ensuring alignment with ILO standards.

-• ESRS S4: Consumers and End-Users - focuses on consumer relations, product safety, and the impacts of products and services on end-users.
+• ESRS S4: Consumers and End-Users - focuses on consumer relations, product safety, data privacy and the ethical implications of product and service delivery.

 Governance criteria